AArnott/CodeGeneration.Roslyn/README.md

 `MSBuild:GenerateCodeFromAttributes` so that when you save the file or compile the project, the code generator runs and acts on your attribute.

+Install the [CodeGeneration.Roslyn.BuildTime][BuildTimeNuPkg] package into the project using your attribute:

+    Install-Package CodeGeneration.Roslyn.BuildTime -Pre

 You can then consume the generated code at design-time:

 ```csharp